 The best part about ZenScreen is that it shares the same features as free and paid subscriptions.
 The only difference lies in the number of devices you want to manage.

 Managing unlimited devices is not a problem but for the free subscription, the user can only manage 5 devices.

 Like every parental control app for iPhone, ZenScreen also has a screen time feature.

 As soon as the kid’s phone crosses the allocated screen time the iPhone will get into lockdown mode in which all the 3rd party apps from App Store will be hidden until the parent changes the settings.

 Using ZenScreen is very easy and it comes with quite different features!

-The Smart Morning feature lets your children use social media apps for 10 minutes and after that, it blocks all the apps in the Entertainment category for e.g. Facebook, Instagram, WhatsApp, etc for 20 minutes.
+The Smart Morning feature lets your children use social media apps for 10 minutes and after that, it blocks all the apps in the Entertainment category e.g. Facebook, Instagram, WhatsApp, etc for 20 minutes.
 While all the entertainment apps are blocked, access to apps in other categories is allowed for instance apps from schools and universities fall under the productivity category so they are allowed.

 If your child is constantly using social media apps and is quite addicted to them, then Zen Breaks can come in handy.
-ZenScreen has an inbuilt AI (automatic intelligence) that tracks the pattern of social media consumption and accordingly sets the phone into break mode where access to all the social media applications are blocked for an hour.
+ZenScreen has an inbuilt AI (automatic intelligence) that tracks the pattern of social media consumption and accordingly sets the phone into break mode where access to all the social media applications is blocked for an hour.

-Calm Night is an interesting feature in which accessing social media apps are completely blocked for a particular time duration.
+Calm Night is an interesting feature in which accessing social media apps is completely blocked for a particular time duration.
 Usually setting it up a few hours before sleeping will be appropriate as this will make sure kids are not using any social media apps before going to bed!

 Subscription Cost: Free plan (5 devices), Pro Annual ($3.99 per month), Pro Monthly ($4.99)